Mosul: Demographics

-But Mosul has had various ethnic groups during its history.
-In 1923, half of its population was Kurd.
-In the 20th century, Mosul was indicative of Iraq's mingling ethnic and religious cultures.
+In the 20th century, Mosul was indicative of Iraq's mingling ethnic and religious cultures, with a Kurdish majority.

 Today Mosul has a Sunni Arab majority in urban areas, such as downtown Mosul west of the Tigris; across the Tigris and further north in the suburban areas, thousands of Assyrians, Kurds, Turkmens, Shabaks, Yazidis, Armenians and Mandeans made up the rest of Mosul's population.
 Shabaks were concentrated on the city's eastern outskirts.

 Religion

-Mosul has a predominantly Sunni population.
-This city had an ancient Jewish population.
+Mosul has a predominantly Sunni Muslim population.
+The city also had an ancient Jewish population.
 Like their counterparts elsewhere in Iraq, most were forced out in 1950–51.
 Most Iraqi Jews have moved to Israel, and some to the United States.
 In 2003, during the Iraq War, a rabbi in the American army found an abandoned, dilapidated synagogue in Mosul dating to the 13th century.

-During ISIL's occupation, religious minorities were targeted to convert to Islam, pay tribute (jizya) money, leave, or be killed.
+During IS's occupation, religious minorities were targeted to convert to Islam, pay tribute (jizya) money, leave, or be killed.
 The persecution of Christians in Mosul and the surrounding Nineveh Plains removed a Christian community that had been present in the region since the 1st century.